 Operands in subscripts, superscripts, fractions, roots, boxes, etc. are defined in part in terms of operators and operator precedence.
-While such notions are very familiar to mathematically oriented people, some of the symbols that we define as operators might surprise one at first.
+While such notions are very familiar to mathematically oriented people, some of the symbols that are defined here as operators might surprise one at first.
 Most notably, the space (ASCII 32) is an important operator in the plain-text encoding of mathematics.
-A small but common list of operators where Tab = U+0009, LF = U+000A, FF = U+000C, and CR = U+000D.
+A small but common list of operators